-The Department of Public Works appreciates your time and resources in helping to keep Atlanta beautiful.
-We would be happy to assist with your community clean-up project.
-However, we ask that you adhere to following guidelines:
+The Department of Public Works appreciates your time and resources in helping to keep Atlanta clean and beautiful.
+We would be happy to assist with your neighborhood clean-up project.
+We do ask that you adhere to certain guidelines for your event.

 Note: Scheduling is not required for individual household weekly collections.
 This page refers to community clean-ups only where piles of trash, debris, and yard trimmings may be collected and placed at a location designated by the community clean-up organizer and the Office of Solid Waste Services.

 Place in water tight paper bags or a reusable container not to exceed 35-Gallon capacity.

 Cut limbs 4 feet in length and 6 inches in diameter, stack neatly together near yard trimmings.

 DO NOT use for yard trimmings.
 Plastic bags can only be used for household garbage, litter, etc. Place near furniture and appliances.